winnie54/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Script that displays the result of breath to the power love
+Script that converts base two to base ten